thaight/Python/scripts/README.md

 Arguments:
 -i Absolute path to the folder you are making a list of ensure doesnt end with / -p prefix
+-l Absolute path to list if user wants to define samples, by default searches for all

-Example Usage: python listmaker.py -i /path/ -p sample
+Example Usage: python listmaker.py -i /path -p sample -l /path/sample.list
+Note: Ensure that -i path does not end with a slash or else it breaks the pathing system

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Script: fastq_split.py